cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 Built-in consensus checks
 -------------------------

-It is mandatory that the state of the system is similar for all participants, and Omni Core 0.0.10 introduces the concept of "consensus hashes", which are a compact representation of the state.
+It is mandatory that the state of the system is similar for all participants, and ZURBank 0.0.10 introduces the concept of "consensus hashes", which are a compact representation of the state.
 This allows to compare the state of the system with other participants, and to compare historical state with known reference states, to ensure consensus.

 To log consensus hashes, the configuration options `-omnidebug=consensus_hash` and `-omnidebug=consensus_hash_every_block` can be used.

 Checkpoints and faster initial transaction scanning
 ---------------------------------------------------

-When Omni Core is used the very first time, or when Omni Core hasn't been used for a longer period, then historical blocks are scanned for Omni transactions.
+When ZURBank is used the very first time, or when ZURBank hasn't been used for a longer period, then historical blocks are scanned for Omni transactions.
 With the introduction of "consensus hashes", a significant speed improvement during the initial stage was possible by skipping known blocks without Omni transactions, and by comparing the resulting state with checkpoints.
 If the state of the client doesn't match the reference state, the client shuts down to prevent providing inaccurate data.

-Omni Core was intentionally not delivered with a snapshot of the most recent state, and transactions are fully verified in any case.
-One design goal of Omni Core has always been to minimize the role of central parties (in this case: the ones providing a snapshot or checkpoints), and to further minimize the dependency on a hardcoded list of information, the configuration option `-omniseedblockfilter=0` can be used to disable the skipping of blocks without Omni transactions.
+ZURBank was intentionally not delivered with a snapshot of the most recent state, and transactions are fully verified in any case.
+One design goal of ZURBank has always been to minimize the role of central parties (in this case: the ones providing a snapshot or checkpoints), and to further minimize the dependency on a hardcoded list of information, the configuration option `-omniseedblockfilter=0` can be used to disable the skipping of blocks without Omni transactions.

-The configuration option `-overrideforcedshutdown` can be used to prevent Omni Core from shutting down in case of a checkpoint mismatch.
+The configuration option `-overrideforcedshutdown` can be used to prevent ZURBank from shutting down in case of a checkpoint mismatch.
 Using the latter is generally not recommended, as this exposes the user to data, which isn't considered as valid by other participants.

 Disable-wallet mode
 -------------------

-Since this version Omni Core can be build and used without wallet support.
+Since this version ZURBank can be build and used without wallet support.

-This can be handy, when using Omni Core as plain data provider, without the need to send transactions.
+This can be handy, when using ZURBank as plain data provider, without the need to send transactions.
 [Data retrieval](https://github.com/zurcoin/zurbank/blob/zurbank-0.0.10/src/zurbank/doc/rpc-api.md#data-retrieval) and [raw transaction](https://github.com/zurcoin/zurbank/blob/zurbank-0.0.10/src/zurbank/doc/rpc-api.md#raw-transactions) API calls are enabled in this mode.

-To compile Omni Core without wallet support (illustrated for Unix):
+To compile ZURBank without wallet support (illustrated for Unix):
 ```
 ./autogen.sh
 ./configure --disable-wallet
 make
 ```

-To disable to wallet via configuration options start Omni Core with `-disablewallet`, or add the following to your `zurcoin.conf`:
+To disable to wallet via configuration options start ZURBank with `-disablewallet`, or add the following to your `zurcoin.conf`:
 ```
 disablewallet=1
 ```

-CI and testing of Omni Core
+CI and testing of ZURBank
 ---------------------------

-As of now, Omni Core 0.10 has nearly 5000 lines of source code for unit tests in addition to the unit tests inherited from Bitcoin Core.
+As of now, ZURBank 0.10 has nearly 5000 lines of source code for unit tests in addition to the unit tests inherited from Bitcoin Core.
 Furthermore [OmniJ](https://github.com/zurcoin/OmniJ#omni-integration-testing-with-spock-framework) is used for integration testing.

 To run the unit tests locally, start `test_zurbank` or `test_zurbank-qt`.
 On Unix, the integration tests can be started with `qa/pull-tester/zurbank-rpc-tests.sh`.
 Please note, the script for the integration tests is not included in the release packages.
 For other operating systems, or to manually run the integration tests, see the [instructions for OmniJ](https://github.com/zurcoin/OmniJ#omni-integration-testing-with-spock-framework).

-Travis CI was integrated into the work flow, to automatically build and test Omni Core on several different platforms and operating systems.
+Travis CI was integrated into the work flow, to automatically build and test ZURBank on several different platforms and operating systems.

 Change log
 ==========